 Do team members believe the team mission is important?
 Are members committed to accomplishing the team mission and expected outcomes?
-Is accomplishing their mission-critical to their organization achieving its mission?
-Team members need to see and make the connection.
+Is accomplishing their mission critical to their organization achieving its mission?
+Team members need to see and make a connection.

 Team members want to feel as if they are part of something bigger than themselves.
 They need to understand where their team mission falls into the bigger organizational scheme, the overall leadership vision.
 All employees want to feel as if their work is important in the total scheme of the business.

 No employees want to work on a team that they do not feel has a valued customer, an important task, and a business-critical reason for existing.
 Team commitment comes from team members knowing the expected outcomes and where the outcomes fit into the whole organization's strategic plan.